Thursday, April 21, 2022

-Two-time winner of the Pulitzer Prize, TJ Stiles, to speak in Idaho Falls in October
+Two-time winner of the Pulitzer Prize, TJ Stiles, to speak in Idaho Falls on Thursday, April 21, 2022

 T.J.
-Stiles, two-time winner of the Pulitzer Prize and winner of the National Book Award will deliver the 13thAnnual Eastern Idaho Distinguished Humanities Lecture on Thursday, October 14th, 7 p.m., at the Snake River Event Center at Shilo Inn in Idaho Falls.
+Stiles, two-time winner of the Pulitzer Prize and winner of the National Book Award will deliver the 13thAnnual Eastern Idaho Distinguished Humanities Lecture at the Snake River Event Center at Shilo Inn in Idaho Falls.

 The event is supported in part by the William J. and Shirley A. Maeck Family Foundation, the Bank of Idaho, Idaho National Laboratory, Idaho Public Television, and KISU Radio.